All Entrepreneurship Programs are about Business Planning Except ……..

-The audio/video portions are carefully broken down by sections and lectures are presented in a logical sequence meant to be completed over several days, if not weeks, in order to gain maximum personal insight on each topic.
+The sections and lectures are presented in a logical sequence meant to be completed over several days, if not weeks, in order to gain maximum personal insight on each topic.

-Again, understand this is NOT a program dealing with business plans.
+Again, this is not a program dealing with business plans.
 Instead the focus is on you as an emerging entrepreneur.
-View the curriculum that follows and decide if these topics are critical to your future decisions.
+View the curriculum that follows and decide if these topics have been obstacles to your forward momentum.

 Stated simply, the Focus Program is about the entrepreneur’s personal planning; something that should always precede business planning.